SHOWING 1 - 1 OF 1 RESULTS

 By Car

-Traveling by motor vehicle is less expensive and is best for short distances.
-Tips for traveling with a pet by car: dogs can travel well by car if they are trained to sit not to hang out the window and not to bark.
-If your dog isn't used to long car rides a long trip can cause car sickness.
-If you stop the car and let your dog out for some exercise he'll feel better.
-You could also plan ahead and get some motion sickness pills from your vet.
-Cats are usually frightened of car travel and may be more comfortable in a carrier.
-Portable kennels can be handy for overnight trips.
-They make it easy to leave your pet in a motel or hotel when you go out for dinner.
+Traveling by motor vehicle is less expensive and often easier for short distances.
+Tips for traveling with a pet by car: Pets can travel well by car if they are trained and conditioned for car rides.
+If your pet isn't used to cars, long rides can cause anxiety or car sickness.
+If you stop the car and let your dog out for some exercise, or let your cat regain their equilibrium, they should feel better.
+Cats can be frightened of car travel and may be more comfortable in a carrier.
+Portable kennels can be handy for overnight trips and they make it easy to leave your pet in a motel or hotel if you go out for dinner.

 By Plane